dotnet/core/roadmap.md

 Goals
 -----

-- There are high-quality ports for Linux, OS X and Windows.
+- There are high-quality ports for Linux, macOS and Windows.
 - There are high-quality ports for X64, X86 and ARM32.
 - .NET Core can be shipped on a schedule that aligns with ASP.NET and Windows 10 UWP dates and quality (e.g. Beta, RTM) requirements.
 - Contributions should be prioritized that align with these goals.